anupli/running-ng/docs/src/references/suite.md

 ```

 `timing_iteration`: specifying the timing iteration.
-The value is passed to DaCapo as `-n`.
+It can either be a number, which is passed to DaCapo as `-n`, or a string `converge`.
 The default value is 3.

 `callback`: the class (possibly within some packages) for the DaCapo callback.
 The value is passed to DaCapo as `-c`.